Frequently Asked Questions

 I have since moved.
 Do I need to update my registration before requesting my ballot?

-If you have moved within the same precinct but did not update your registration address before October 5th, you may vote a regular ballot at your regular polling location after completing a voter registration form to update your address.
+If you have moved within the same precinct but did not update your registration address before the voter registration deadline, you may vote a regular ballot at your regular polling location after completing a voter registration form to update your address.
 If you moved to a different precinct or county, you can vote a provisional ballot at the polling place in the precinct where you now reside.

 I changed my name since the last election.
 Can I still vote?